-While metallurgical improvements made for better fonts, that was only a knock-on effect of the real force behind the improvements.
-Military and commercial concerns heavily outweighed demand for more contrast in fonts.
+While metallurgical improvements made for better fonts, that was only a knock-on effect of the real forces behind the improvements: military and commercial concerns.
+These heavily outweighed demand for more contrast in fonts.
 In the 18th century, the improvements driven by those sectors began to roll over, compound, and push further forward.
 Iron production exploded.
 The first steam engines appeared.
 Machines for making textiles emerged.
 The profusion of machines created a need for better machine parts, leading to the creation of new machines for machining machine parts.
 The job of the smith had industrialized.

 By the 19th century, font creation hadn’t been the sole domain of smiths for centuries.
 But that wasn’t about to exclude letters from taking part in the industrial revolution.